 Why It Works: The more specific you can be, the more likely you are to stick to an exercise routine.
 When you carve out deliberate time for exercise, you won’t have any reason to skip it.
 (Here’s how you can motivate yourself to start working out.)

 Moving more is the only way to burn fat and build muscle.
-Ideally, you want to focus on working up to lifting heavy weights, but incorporating cardio can help melt fat, too.
+Ideally, you want to focus on working up to lifting heavy weights, but incorporating cardio can help melt fat and lose weight, too.
 Our rec?
 Combine ‘em both with fast paced strength building exercises with very little rest between sets.
 Heart rate up?
 Check.
 Muscles working?
 Check.
 If you’re new to the fitness game and even 30 minutes intimidates you, this beginner workout plan is a good place to start, check out these best testosterone booster.

 “I treat my exercise strategy just like I do an important meeting, but actually, it’s even more important” says Jennifer Fisher, national managing director of the Well-Being program at Deloitte, LLP.
 “For me, being specific about the when, where, and what of exercise removes the excuses.
 I even book it in my calendar.”

 The Smarter Resolution: “I will set an alarm to remind me to go to bed at a time that allows me to get 8 hours of quality sleep.”
+Check these replica watches.

 Why It Works: We often get so caught up in what we’re doing during the evening that we forget to go to bed at a decent hour.